wm-d-a/vk-to-telega/README.md

 # vk-to-telega
-vk-to-telega is a bot for broadcasting messages from the social network VKontakte to Telegram Messenger.
+vk-to-telega is a bot for broadcasting messages from the VKontakte to Telegram Messenger.
 Bot Based on [PyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI) libraries, [vk_api](https://github.com/python273/vk_api) for Python Programming Language.

-# Preparation for launch
+# Before the start

 You need to register your bot from [@BotFather](https://t.me/botfather#:~:text=BotFather%20is%20the%20one%20bot,BotFather%20right%20away.) to get a token.
 Next, you need to get Access Token to work vk api (https://vkhost.github.io/).